shours-bbdo/stackbit-examples/auto-annotated-portfolio/content/pages/projects/project-one.md

 client: ''
 description: >-
-  The problem is based on recreating the snowflake like structure called diffusion limited aggregation (DLA) using R programming and analysing the effects of stickiness of particles.
+  The problem is based on recreating the snowflake like structure called diffusion limited aggregation (DLA) using R programming and analyzing the effects of stickiness of particles.
 featuredImage:
   type: ImageBlock